json-api/json-api/_format/1.1/index.md

-Unlike extensions, profiles do not need to define a namespace for document members and query parameters because profiles cannot define specification semantics and thus cannot conflict with the current or future versions of this specification.
+Unlike extensions, profiles do not need to define a namespace for document members and query parameters because profiles cannot define specification semantics and thus cannot conflict with current or future versions of this specification.
 Although it is possible for profiles to conflict with other profiles, it is the responsibility of implementors to ensure that all applied profiles are compatible.